dmbarbour/wikilon/docs/AwelonLang.md

 Reactive process networks fill out the remaining expressive gap of KPNs, enabling us to work with asynchronous inputs, merge streams as needed.
 Further, we can now control evaluation 'up to' a given logical time.
 This is very useful for interacting with the real world, and in real-time.

-## Mounted Dictionaries
+## Hierarchical Dictionaries

-This is a proposed feature for [mounting](http://wikipedia.org/wiki/Mount_%28computing%29) dictionaries in Awelon.
-Logically, mounting a dictionary copies every function from that dictionary, adding a suffix to prevent name conflicts.
+Awelon supports inclusion of one dictionary within another via secure hash.
+This is similar to [mounting](http://wikipedia.org/wiki/Mount_%28computing%29) of filesystems.
 Words of form `foo@dict` refer to the definition of `foo` as provided via the mounted `dict`.
 Mounts are represented with a simple extension to dictionary patches:

         secureHashOfPatch1
         secureHashOfPatch2